 3. Decorate your Fairy Door to Celebrate Something, Anything.

 If it’s the first day of spring today, leave some flowers outside their fairy door

 If it’s the first day of autumn today, leave some autumn leaves outside their fairy door

-IDEA… keep a collection of little fairy treats ‘hidden’ ready for when they are needed.
+It’s a great idea to keep a collection of possible little fairy treats ‘hidden’ somewhere so you always have something ready for when a little fairy reward or encouragement is needed.

 - If you go for a walk and find a pretty leaf, pick it up and add it to your collection

 - If you see a gum nut, a flower or a nice pebble, take it home.

 - If you go to the beach, collect some shells to add to your fairy treat collection.

 - In the pantry, keep some 100’s & 1000’s to make tiny fairy bread to leave as a ‘treat from the fairies’

 - keep some packets of Rainbow Fairy letters and Fairy Cards, so you’ve always got these to leave an encouraging note